sangupta/brickie/Forms.md

 // The above component can be registered as below/
 //
 // trap `onChange` method to update the value of attribute

+Brickie.registerFormElement("Textfield", "onChange");

-// the 2nd argument is provided as an array in case the form element
+// similar to form registeration, the 2nd argument can be
+// a string array to register callback method against multiple
-// triggers different action methods on different state.
+// triggers that may be fired in different state.
-//
-// Not sure if components do that
+// (not sure if component libraries do that)

-Brickie.registerFormElement("Textfield", [ "onChange" ]);
+Brickie.registerFormElement("Textfield", [ "onChange", "onUpdate" ]);
 ```

 But components may not always pass the form field value as the very first